 Quercetin also has a certain effect on an enzyme called aldose reductase.
-This enzyme is often found in diabetic eyes.
-In the eye it can be found in the lens, cornea and retina.
+This enzyme is often found in diabetic eyes, especially in the lens, cornea and retina.
 When aldose reductase builds up in the eye, it creates cloudy vision.

-Quercetin is known to curb the buildup of aldose reductase in the lens, keeping it clear and unclouded.
-Diabetics, don’t forget to get this super antioxidant into your diet!
+Quercetin curbs the buildup of aldose reductase in the lens, keeping it clear and unclouded.
+That’s why it’s especially important that diabetics keep this flavonoid in their diets.

-Quercetin is found mostly in plants and plant based foods.
-It is also found in some beverages that use quercetin.
-Introduce quercetin into your diet by either eating quercetin rich foods or by ingesting a supplement!
+Quercetin is found mostly in plants, plant-based foods, and beverages.
+Introduce quercetin into your diet by either eating quercetin-rich foods or by ingesting a supplement!

 Quercetin supplements are easy to find, but they can be a little pricey.
 Supplements for this antioxidant can range anywhere from $11 to $70!
-Often supplements are sold as capsules and are taken once to twice a day, depending on your needs.
-For example, people with pains may take it twice a day.
+Often, supplements are sold as capsules and are taken once to twice a day, depending on your needs.
+For example, people with chronic pain may take it twice a day.
 Check with your doctor to figure out the proper dosage for you.

-If that’s too much of a hassle, check out of version of the quercetin supplement.
-Our Ocu-Plus supplements come with only the best eye vitamin and nutrients.
-No need to measure out your dosage, we’ve done the work for you!
+If that’s too much of a hassle, check out our version of the quercetin supplement.
+Our Ocu-Plus vitamin supplements come packed with this flavonoid along with 16 other eye-healthy vitamins and nutrients.
+Plus, there’s no need to measure out your dosage: we’ve done the work for you!

-Quercetin is naturally found in foods and plants, so why not take advantage of that?
-We all have to eat anyway that we might as well get the most nutrition out of our favorite foods!
+You can find quercetin naturally in a variety of foods and drinks, so you should definitely load up on this antioxidant that way as well.
+We all have to eat anyway, so we might as well get the most nutrition out of our favorite foods!

-Luckily quercetin can be found in so many delicious and easy foods.
-We say easy because quercetin rich foods can often be eaten raw and as a healthy midday snack!
+Luckily, quercetin is found in so many delicious and easily accessible foods.
+You can enjoy the majority of these foods raw as a healthy midday snack!
 They’re also common foods that can be found at any grocery store.

 Here are our top picks: